 From Bob Miller ’70 (team captain ’69-’70)

-We got them in the Fall of my first class year.
+We got them [red sweats] in the Fall of my first class year.
 There was no explanation that I recall as to why red.
 If anything, I think it was simply to distinguish from the heavies, and the lights were definitely considered second class in the boathouse, so it was probably not intended as a compliment.
-No recollection at all of any USMC connection.

 How

-Other Facts
+Other Fun Facts

 In the fall of 1972, no new gear was issued due to an NAAA budget crisis.
-CBS canceled coverage of the Army-Navy game which had traditionally been played on the saturday immediately following Thanksgiving (yes, there were Friday classes!), resulting in tight NAAA budget strings.
+CBS canceled coverage of the Army-Navy game which had traditionally been played on the Saturday immediately following Thanksgiving (yes, there were Friday classes!), resulting in tight NAAA budget strings.
 As a resolution to this crisis, Army & Navy agreed to slide the game one week later to the right on the calendar.
 Once the contract was signed, the new gear, including some new red sweats, was issued that fall by the team managers.